 Depending on the development platform used in your integration and the WSDL proxy used, a generated object may have some more properties to handle null values.
 The following code samples are examples from .NET 2.0 (for the development environment) and WSE 3.0 (the proxy generator).
 Due to the way .NET (and other platforms such as Java) handles value types with a null value, the proxy generator outputs more properties to provide the null value granularity assumed by the WSDL.
 For example:

 // Set a non-null value send.ID = 2345; send.IDSpecified = true;

 Some WSDL objects include sub-objects with individual properties.
 In order to retrieve the information for those sub-objects, you must specify those properties on the sub-object in your call.
 For example, the Send object includes Client and Email sub-objects, and you can specify the ID of those sub-objects in order to retrieve that information.
 To get information on those sub-objects, perform a retrieve on the Send object and include the Send.Client.ID and Send.Email.ID properties in that call.
 Once you have retrieved that information, you can use the IDs to perform a second retrieve and get more information about those sub-objects.

 Not all properties on all sub-objects are available to be retrieved.
 In general, you can perform retrieves using ID, ObjectID, and CustomerKey.

-When building an integration with an external SOA service, it is useful to have a queuing mechanism in place as part of your architecture to handle any downtime related to Marketing Cloud or your application.
-Marketing Cloud provides an asynchronous architecture that can receive calls regardless of system status to handle issues related to Marketing Cloud systems.
+When building an integration with an external SOA service, it is useful to have a queuing mechanism in place as part of your architecture to handle downtime events.
+Marketing Cloud Engagement provides an asynchronous architecture that can receive calls regardless of system status to handle issues related to its systems.
 For Internet-related issues, having appropriate queues in place helps when delivering mission critical emails.

 - Simple Object Access Protocol (SOAP)